Answer Carequality requests without the Redox responder

 Set up your system

-1. Submit a connection request to Redox to create a connection directly with Carequality.
+1. Submit a connection request to Redox to set up a direct connection to Carequality.

-2. Go through the steps outlined for setting up Network Onramps, but skip the steps for pushing clinical summary documents.
+2. Go through the steps of setting up an onramp to Carequality, but skip the steps for pushing clinical summary documents.

-3. Create and verify an endpoint in your system so that you can receive synchronous requests from the Carequality Framework.
+3. Set up a destination in your system so that you can receive queries from Carequality participants.

 7. Plan for how to respond with DocumentGetResponse (see step 9 or 10 depending on document type).